gimdh/Intel-XTU-Install-Helper/README.md

 # Intel XTU Installation Helper

 Intel has been dropped XTU support for certain CPUs (Such as 8550u, 8250u, and etc), resulting installer to reject installation process with **'unsupported platform_error'**.
-However, in most cases, this does not mean hardware is actually incompatible with XTU.
+However, in most cases, this does not mean your hardware is actually incompatible with XTU.

 Therefore, XTU can still be installed with [simple trick by Kalle Lilja](https://kallelilja.com/2018/12/workaround-xtu-attempted-to-install-on-an-unsupported-platform/), and used for CPU tweaks, such as undervolting.